kiprotect/hyper/docs/src/en/roadmap.md

 ## JSON-RPC Client Channel

-* Add a way to specify which services are reachable via the channel to e.g. enable an operator of an EPS server to define multiple JSON-RPC clients for different services in the infrastructure.
+* Add a way to specify which services are reachable via the channel to e.g. enable an operator of an Hyper server to define multiple JSON-RPC clients for different services in the infrastructure.

 ## Service Directory API